 Challenges

 • Deficiency in regional manufacturing of API: South Africa and Brazil are the key sources to rely on the import of API, producing supply chain vulnerabilities.
-During the period 2021 to 2022 shipping delays, the import of API dropped by 17.4% reshaping the NMBD formulation availability in public hospitals.
+During the period 2021 to 2022 shipping delays, the import of API dropped and is reshaping the NMBD formulation availability in public hospitals.
 As per the WHO Essential Medicines Supply Chain report, the gaps in the supply chain impact the sustainable drug access mainly during trade disputes and pandemics.
 To overcome these risks in the future, both countries have started pubic private partnerships aimed at enhancing local API manufacturing capabilities.
 To protect against worldwide supply disruptions, regional health ministries are also building up strategic stocks of vital anesthetics, such as NMBDs.

 Report Attribute Details